Ivo-Evans/FAC-application-website/readme.md

 - either assigns a setInterval function to variable play, or deassigns the setInterval function, depending on the value of playing
 - toggles the value of playing

 When a flag is provided to playPause, it serves a different purpose.
-The only accepted flag is 'reset'. playPause('reset') triggers a conditional: if playing, reset the countdown to its original value, 7 seconds; if !playing, do nothing.
+The only accepted flag is 'reset'. playPause('reset') triggers a conditional: if playing, reset the countdown to its original value, 7 seconds; if !playing, return.

 As well as playPause, we have temporaryPlayPauseButton.
 This is designed to help with tap/swipe navigation.
 The idea is that, when the user taps the screen, a play or pause icon will flash in the center for 2 seconds.
 In the function, I first calculate the size of image, then style the playPauseButton, which is set to display: none by default, to display: inline.
 I use the size calculations to put it in the middle of the visible image, and then set a Timeout to set the icon to display: none after 2 seconds.